 Given the nature of some of the programs funded by State of Oregon bonds, the interest on certain bonds may not meet the Federal tax rules to qualify for exemption from federal income taxes.
 Please read the "Tax Matters" section of the official statement for the bond sale to learn about the bonds' tax status.
-Official statements may be obtained from your broker, by visiting www.BuyOregonBonds.com
+State agency official statements may be obtained from your broker, by visiting www.BuyOregonBonds.com

 , or by calling the Debt Management Division at (503) 378-4930.

 Municipal bonds may be an important part of a diversified investment portfolio, as municipal bonds typically have a predictable stream of payments of principal and interest.
 Investors often purchase municipal bonds to preserve and increase capital, or to receive dependable interest income.
 Additionally, since the interest earned on municipal bonds is typically exempt from federal and state income taxes high tax bracket bond owners may receive higher after tax yields than on taxable bonds.